Instant Family: Box office

-The film grossed $67.4 million in the United States and Canada, and $53.6 million in other territories, for a worldwide total of $121 million, against a production budget of $48 million.
+The film grossed $67.4 million in the United States and Canada, and $53.2 million in other territories, for a worldwide total of $120.6 million, against a production budget of $48 million.

 In the United States and Canada, Instant Family was released alongside Fantastic Beasts: The Crimes of Grindelwald and Widows, and was projected to gross $15–20 million from 3,258 theaters in its opening weekend.
-It made $4.8 million on its first day, including $550,000 from Thursday night previews.
-It went on to debut to $14.7 million, finishing fourth at the box office.
+It made $4.5 million on its first day, including $550,000 from Thursday night previews.
+It went on to debut to $14.5 million, finishing fourth at the box office.
 Deadline Hollywood said the opening, compared to the $48 million budget, "isn't spectacular, but there's hope that [the] film could leg out...over Thanksgiving."
-In its second weekend, the film dropped 14% to $12.5 million (including $17.4 million over the five-day Thanksgiving frame), finishing sixth.
+In its second weekend, the film dropped only 15% to $12.3 million (including $17.2 million over the five-day Thanksgiving frame), finishing sixth.